How do you calculate the cost of a translation?

 These will depend on the three above-mentioned criteria.
 I usually charge by the hour and often provide a fixed price quote.
 Please feel free to send me your document for a quote on translating or editing it.

 How many words do you translate a day?

-There will be some variation, depending on the complexity and formatting involved, but as a general guideline you can expect an output of 2500 words/day.
+This will vary depending on the complexity and formatting involved.
+As a general guideline, you can expect an output of up to 2500 words/day.

 Why don’t you translate INTO French, Spanish or Portuguese?

-Years of underinvestment in language learning in Britain have meant that there is now a genuine shortage of language professionals in this country.
-Translators whose native language is not English have come along to try and exploit this gap.
-However, the generally accepted view amongst language professionals is that in order to achieve complete fluency in a document and for it to read as if it had been originally written in that language, rather than as a stilted translation, translators should only ever translate into their mother tongue, which in my case is English.
-There are very, very few exceptions to this rule, and I haven’t come across one yet!
+The general accepted view among language professionals is that in order to achieve complete fluency in a document and for it to read as if it had been originally written in that language, rather than as a stilted translation, translators should only ever translate into their native language.
+There are few exceptions to this rule.

 Why didn’t you take on my translation?

 There may be two reasons why I am unable to take on your translations: availability and area of expertise.

 Availability: I don’t subcontract any of my work.
 I can, however, recommend where to find other translators if I am booked up.